gwmyers/campfire_tau_trigger/README.md

 |---|---|
 |`output_MB80.root`|`ztt_Output.root`|

-The flags have different names and different data structure in these two files, so they are reformated and stored at `./formated/` as
+The flags have different names and different data structure in these two files, so they are reformatted and stored at `./formatted/` as

 |Background|Signal|
 |---|---|